OpenEvalProject/evals/manuscripts/elife-50629/v2/manuscript.md

 Simulations and experiments showed very similar distributions of single-particle MSD's (Figure 1—figure supplement 6F), suggesting that bound PBP2 molecules are indeed either immobile or persistently moving, but not found in a qualitatively different slowly-moving state.

-## Calculation of the unbinding rate based on fluorescence-lifetime measurements
+### Calculation of the unbinding rate based on fluorescence-lifetime measurements

-To obtain the unbinding rate kbd in non-treated or A22-treated cells we measured lifetime distributions of tracks fn,τ obtained with 1 s exposure time and different time intervals τ = 1 s or 12 s (Figure 2).
-Here, n is the number of steps a track is observed corresponding to the lifetime t=nτ.
-At first, we assume two random processes to contribute to particle loss: GFP bleaching with a probability pb per time frame, and a second process with an apparent track termination rate ka, corresponding to a termination probability pa=1-exp-kaτ.
+To obtain the unbinding rate kbd in non-treated or A22-treated cells we measured lifetime distributions of tracks $fn,\tau$ obtained with 1 s exposure time and different time intervals $\tau$ = 1 s or 12 s (Figure 2).
+Here, n is the number of steps a track is observed corresponding to the lifetime $t=n\tau$.
+At first, we assume two random processes to contribute to particle loss: GFP bleaching with a probability pb per time frame, and a second process with an apparent track termination rate ka, corresponding to a termination probability $p_{a}=1-exp-k_{a}\tau$.

 For A22-treated cells, ka is caused by unbinding only, that is, kbd = ka.
 For non-A22-treated cells, ka subsumes unbinding and particles leaving the field of view due to persistent motion.
 While the probability of molecules leaving the field of view is not independent of track duration, this assumption does not affect our calculation of kbd, as we will see below.

 For both conditions (-A22, +A22), we simultaneously fit the two lifetime distributions to the above model, considering tracks between 3 to 7 steps (4–8 localizations).
 For A22-treated cells we obtained pb = 0.43 ± 0.08 and ka = kbd = 0.021±0.008 s−1.
 The unbinding rate corresponds to an average lifetime of the bound state of 48 ± 18 s.

 For non-A22-treated cells we obtained pb = 0.39 ± 0.08 and ka = 0.035 ± 0.007 s−1.
 To estimate the contribution of persistent motion to the apparent unbinding rate, we then conducted simulations of bound molecules transitioning between persistent and immobile states: Molecules started from random positions within the field of view (width 600 nm) either moving persistently with speed of v =±14 nm/s perpendicular to the central axis, or resting immobile.
 Transitions between the two states occurred at experimental rates kip and kpi, respectively.
 The probability of bleaching was set equal to pb.
-In a second set of simulations, we changed either of the two rates to maintain the measured persistent fraction of p=80%, that is, either kipcorr=kpip/1-p or kpicorr=kip1-p/p (Figure 2—figure supplement 1).
+In a second set of simulations, we changed either of the two rates to maintain the measured persistent fraction of p=80%, that is, either $k_{ip}^{corr}=k_{pi}p/1-p$ or $k_{pi}^{corr}=k_{ip}1-p/p$ (Figure 2—figure supplement 1).
 We then measured track-length distributions from simulations with different unbinding rates kbd to infer the range of unbinding rates kbd compatible with the experimentally obtained apparent termination rate ka (Figure 2—figure supplement 1).

 In both conditions, experimental lifetime distributions of 1 s data are dominated by bleaching.
 Therefore, the time-dependent process of persistent molecules leaving the field of view only affects the 12 s distributions.
 While those distributions are not perfectly exponential, we could still fit them by an exponential function over the window of 3 to 7 steps, considered here.

-## Estimate of the number of MreB filaments per cell
+### Estimate of the number of MreB filaments per cell

 To estimate the number of MreB filaments we assume for simplicity that all MreB proteins of the cell are part of dimers of MreB protofilaments (Salje et al., 2011).
 A substantial fraction of proteins is found as cytoplasmic monomers.
 Our estimate is therefore rather conservative.
 Previous measurements suggest that there is a broad distribution of filament lengths with many filaments as long as 1 um (Ouzounov et al., 2016).
 As a conservative estimate we assume that all filaments are 100 nm in length and have a repeat length of 5 nm (Salje et al., 2011).
 Each of the idealized filaments therefore contains 40 monomers.
 With an average of 2000 or 11000 proteins per cell in poor or rich growth media, respectively (Li et al., 2014) the cytoplasmic membrane is decorated with up to 50–200 filaments according to this simple model.

-## Measuring transitions from diffusive to bound states (Bound-Molecule FRAP)
+### Measuring transitions from diffusive to bound states (Bound-Molecule FRAP)

 In order to determine the transition rate from the diffusive to the bound state kdb we measured the bound fraction at different time points after bleaching the field of view, conceptually similarly to classical FRAP (fluorescence recovery after photobleaching) experiments.
 In a first step we aimed to activate all PAmCherry fluorophores in the TIRF field of view with a 1.5 s exposure of 10-fold increased UV intensity compared to our standard protocol (see above).
 We introduced a waiting time of 2 s in the dark in order to let diffusive photo activated PBP2 molecules escape the field of view.
 Then, we photo bleached for 4 s with normal excitation intensity.
 After a recovery period of 0–10 min in the dark, we acquired images in high-frequency mode without any additional photo activation for a duration of 48 s.
 In this way, we were able detect PAmCherry-PBP2 molecules, which were activated in the first step, which were able to escape the field of view during the 2 s pause, and which then reentered the field of view, where they either remained diffusive or bound to their substrate.

 For finding bound fractions as reported in Figure 4B, we fixed D1 = 0.02 and D2 = 0.06 which are the diffusion constants found in the reference state (A22-treated cells with 20 ug/ml for 30 min) in order to avoid fluctuations in population sizes.

-## Estimation of the timescale of molecules leaving the TIR field of view due to persistent motion
+### Estimation of the timescale of molecules leaving the TIR field of view due to persistent motion

 To estimate the average time it takes a molecule that bound randomly in the field of view to leave the field of view through persistent motion, we conducted simulations identical to those in 'Calculation of the unbinding rate based on fluorescence-lifetime measurements', ignoring the effect of bleaching.
 Specifically, bound molecules were initially assigned to be immobile before transitioning between immobile and persistently moving states according to the experimentally determined rates kip and kpi.
 Persistently moving molecules moved with a the experimentally determined average speed of 14 nm/s in a random direction, while immobile molecules remained at their current locations.
 According to this model it takes 45 s on average for a molecule to leave the field of view through persistent motion.
 This time is four times smaller than the time it takes an initially diffusive molecule to bind.
 We therefore reasoned that the rapid escape of bound molecules through persistent motion is responsible for the FRAP curve of non-A22-treated cells to not show recovery.

-## Quantification of expression level from fluorescence
+### Quantification of expression level from fluorescence

 For PAmCherry-PBP2 we counted the number of fluorescent spots observed per cell after a single activation pulse of the UV laser.
 For the comparison between native and overexpression levels see Figure 1—figure supplement 1D.